Meg Reiss, Chief Assistant District Attorney

-Gloria has served in a number of roles at DANY for the last 15 years, including most recently as Deputy Chief of the Investigation Division.
+Gloria has served in a number of roles at the Manhattan D.A.’s Office for the last 15 years, including most recently as Deputy Chief of the Investigation Division.
 Gloria joined the Office in 2006 as an assistant in Trial Bureau 70 and then went on to serve in the Investigations Division, where she was assigned to the Special Prosecutions Bureau (now the Financial Frauds Bureau) and the Major Economic Crimes Bureau.
 Gloria has also served as Deputy Chief of the Financial Frauds Bureau, Chief of the Immigrant Affairs Unit, and Chief of the Financial Frauds Bureau.

 Wesley Gibson, Chief Operating Officer

-Susan Hoffinger, Executive Assistant DA, Chief of Investigations
+Susan Hoffinger, Chief of the Investigation Division

 Audrey Moore, EEO Officer & Special Counsel